Calling All McNair Alumni

 Are you an alumnus or alumna of the McNair Scholars program?
 Dr. William Moen, the Director of UNT’s McNair Scholars Program is assembling a list of faculty members who were themselves part of that program.
 Such faculty members are tremendously important in inspiring today’s McNair Scholars.
 Please contact Dr. Moen if you were a McNair Scholar or know someone on the UNT faculty who was.

 Last year UNT rolled out the Faculty Information System, replacing the old Faculty Profile System.
 The FIS will be used for multiple functions across campus and it is important that faculty members keep their profiles updated.
 Profiles can be edited through the my.unt portal; the public-facing side is at facultyinfo.unt.edu.
-The Office of Academic Resources is providing faculty members and instructors the opportunity to understand the capabilities of this system.
+Academic Resources is providing faculty members and instructors the opportunity to understand the capabilities of this system.
 There will be training opportunities this semester and next – details will be coming soon.

 The Faculty Writing Group is a faculty-led effort to help faculty members develop the crucial skill of scholarly writing.
 New faculty in particular often spend many hours on the teaching and service areas of their workloads.
 Though important, these areas can quickly crowd out any hours needed to excel in research.
 The most critical research habit any professor can develop is a daily writing schedule.
 Many studies have shown that as little as 45 minutes to 1 hour of daily writing can produce prolific articles, chapters, books, and proposals over the career of a professor.
 Unfortunately, many professors underestimate the value of starting a daily writing ritual and sticking with it.
 UNT’s Faculty Writing Group encourages the development of daily writing, facilitates peer discussions aimed at improving writing, and provides a quiet place for faculty members to write.
 Tenure-system faculty and lecturers of all ranks are welcomed.